jobal22/HometoHome-app/README.md

 ![Home to Home: Gospel Information Page](img/h2h-GospelInfo.png)

 ## Summary of App
-This app allows users to coordinator addresses for neighborhood evangelism and outreach strategies and manage the contact information from each visit.
+This app allows users to coordinate addresses for neighborhood evangelism and outreach strategies and manage the contact information from each visit.

 The app is divided into two sections: 1) Administration and 2) Users.